KygoSkyrus/skychat/NOTES.md

 - make sure username is unique
 - when user declines a request, the person is removed from request list,, and, now when the sender will send msg again to this user than the msgs will not be sent to receiver as the sender already has the receievrr as the connection,,NEED SOLUTION
 - whenever a request is declined,, set the selectedusertochat to undef so that that the request should not be kept showing
-- // when i send a msg to a unknown user,, the msg doesnt show in ui right then
+- when i send a msg to a unknown user,, the msg doesnt show in ui in realtime
 - scroll down is not working
 - show err msg on incorrect login
 - hide the author name if its private chat,,,only show when its group